St. John the Baptist Monastery, Moscopole: History and description

 According to the donor's inscription, the church inside the Monastery was built in 1632 and painted in 1659.
 Today the monastery is declared a Cultural Monument of Albania.
 The monastery includes the church as well as two other buildings which were part of the monastery.
 The church has dimensions of 17m x 7.65 X 9m.
 The frescoes are preserved and in a good afresket and worked with components of iron and calcium.
+According to the monastery’s codex, the frescoes of the church were decorated in the works of Andon Shipskioti and then later Theodor Simo Grunde.
 The church is characterized by decoration on a particular type of tile that is found in the area.